SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A subclass inherits its superclass's deinitializer, which is implicitly called just before the subclass object is deallocated.
-The subclass object is not deallocated until all deinitializers in its inheritance chain have finished executing.
+The subclass object isn't deallocated until all deinitializers in its inheritance chain have finished executing.

 Deinitializers aren't called directly.